 The supplement to the federal historic rehabilitation credit may be claimed for projects eligible for the federal credit.
-The credit was equal to 10% of qualified rehabilitation expenditures in 2013 and 20% of qualified rehabilitation expenditures beginning in 2014.
+The credit is equal to 20% of qualified rehabilitation expenditures.
 Qualified rehabilitation expenditures, defined under sec.
 48 (g) of the Internal Revenue Code, are expenditures to substantially rehabilitate certified historic buildings for use in a trade or business.
 The rehabilitation work must meet historic preservation standards and the expenditures must exceed the taxpayer's adjusted basis in the building.
 Unused amounts of the credit may be carried forward for up to 15 years.
 The credit applies only to property located in Wisconsin.
 Taxpayers must reduce their Wisconsin adjusted basis in the building by the amount of the credit claimed.
 The reduced basis will result in lower depreciation deductions and will have the result that taxpayers may have an increased taxable gain from the sale or exchange of the property.